 Taking a massive step across categories is a bold move for a Jordan sneaker considering its name is hailed as a basketball legend.
 But as the needs of consumers diversify, the Jordan brand had to adapt to the growing opportunity.
 They soon included running silhouettes like the Jordan Trunner LX OG and the Jordan Grind to their line up which has a multi-purpose vibe to it.

 Basketball kicks have the fortunate structure of being supportive and stable which entirely takes care of the feet during the heavy beating of swift court play.
 The brand capitalized on this trait and created shoes fit for training and workout sessions.
-One of these is the Jordan Breakout which is seen with a supportive strap stretching across the vamp.
+One of these is the Breakout from Air Jordan which is seen with a supportive strap stretching across the vamp.

 The next step in selecting the perfect Jordan sneaker is to identify the right kind of fit.
 It is already given that they come from a basketball background and shoes in this category are most likely to be adequately padded on the collar or heel.
 Though some go the extra mile to include more lifestyle-bound comfort, most of these Jordan sneakers' structures are built the same.

 Depending on the materials utilized and the overall shape, Jordan sneakers vary from running small or large and narrow or wide.
 Those with wide feet should think twice when buying the Eclipse, Dub Zero, and True Flight.
 According to some reviewers, these sneakers and the variations under them run snug for users with wide foot conformity.
 The Jordan Spizike can also be considered to run narrow for normal-sized feet on some occasions.